German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 SNACKS

-raw carrots, especially white miniature variety organic brown rice cakes almonds, oats, cashews, pumpkin seeds
+raw carrots organic brown rice cakes almonds, cashews

 rye crackers dried fruit, fresh dates with 5 almonds, tangerine, orange, grapefruit, pear, banana, apple (not allowed on flights to and from Hawaii) roasted grain beverage packets